Filom3na/Project-3---PupPals/README.md

 ## My Contributions

 ### Home Page
 I took the lead on developing the Home Page, which serves as the first point of contact for our users.
-It features a hero image that I designed, setting the tone for the application's friendly and inviting atmosphere.
+It features a hero image that my team mate Cassie Lee designed, setting the tone for the application's friendly and inviting atmosphere.
 The page includes a navigation bar with links to the Registration and Login pages, making it easy for new users to join or existing users to access their accounts.

 Towards the bottom of the page, I added two key sections:
 1. An informative container explaining what PupPals is about, helping new visitors understand the app's purpose and benefits.